-Whilst we prepare Wills so your loved ones aren’t left with problems, homemade Wills, Wills made by devious relatives or ‘friends’ can all bring difficulties.
+Whilst we prepare Wills so your loved ones aren’t left with problems, homemade Wills, Wills made by devious relatives or ‘friends’ can all bring difficulties and potential inheritance disputes.
 The elderly can be exploited and fraud is not uncommon.

 Whether you believe you have a claim or whether you have been notified of a claim, we can help you with the expert advice necessary.

 Inheritance (Provision for Family and Dependants) Act 1975

 Most people think they can leave their assets as they wish.
 The Inheritance (Provision for Family and Dependants) Act 1975 can overturn the wishes expressed in a Will.
 For instance, in the recent case of Ilott v Mitson an aggrieved daughter, whom her mother excluded, received £164,000.